kineticadb/kinetica-connector-kafka/README.md

 The `KineticaSinkConnector` can be used as-is by **Kafka Connect** to stream data from Kafka into Kinetica.
 Streamed data must be in a flat **Kafka Connect** `Struct` that uses only supported data types for fields (`BYTES`, `FLOAT64`, `FLOAT32`, `INT32`, `INT64`, and `STRING`).
 No transformation is performed on the data and it is streamed directly into a table.
-The target table and collection will be created if they do not exist.
+The target table and schema will be created if they don't exist and user has sufficient privileges.

 **Warning:** If the target table does not exist, the connector will create it based on the information available in the Kafka schema.
 This information is missing gpudb column attributes like